nodejs/node/README.md

 1. Obtain a copy of openssl-fips-x.x.x.tar.gz.
-   To comply with the security policy you must ensure the path through which you get the file complies with the requirements for a "secure intallation" as described in section 6.6 in the [user guide] (https://openssl.org/docs/fips/UserGuide-2.0.pdf).
+   To comply with the security policy you must ensure the path through which you get the file complies with the requirements for a "secure installation" as described in section 6.6 in the [user guide] (https://openssl.org/docs/fips/UserGuide-2.0.pdf).
    For evaluation/experimentation you can simply download and verify `openssl-fips-x.x.x.tar.gz` from https://www.openssl.org/source/